 Another Distinction: Plants With Unisexual Flowers vs. Plants With Bisexual Flowers

 By contrast, some plants have blooms that are bisexual.
-The reproduction occurs within the individual flowers.
+Each individual bloom has both male and female parts.
+The process of reproduction occurs right within the individual flowers.
+These are sometimes referred to as "perfect" flowers, because they are self-sufficient.
 In a sense, we can say that this kind of plant takes the independence of the monoecious plant one step further.
-The pollination process is self-contained -- not just within the scope of a single plant, but within a single flower.
+The pollination process is extremely self-contained.
+It is not just contained within the scope of a single plant, but within a single flower.

 Short List of Dioecious Plants

 Most of the types of landscape plants that we grow either are monoecious or produce bisexual flowers.
 This is convenient for us growers, since we do not have to worry about supplying a pollinator.
 As a result, there is no need to compile a list of such plants.
 Dioecious plants, however, are another matter: It requires more work on our part to grow females that will bear berries or seeds.
 And before we can even take that step, we must become aware that we are, in fact, dealing with a plant that needs a mate.
 Thus the need for the short list of dioecious plants that follows (in addition to the holly already mentioned):

 - Aspen trees (Populus tremuloides)